Optimization problems in graphs with locational uncertainty: Computational experiments

 \subsubsection{Instances}

-We construct the graph $G=(V,E,l)$ as follows.
+We construct the graph $\GG=(\VV,\EE,l)$ as follows.
 For each vertex $i$, we generate its position $u_i$ uniformly in the square $[0,1]^2$ and we select edges so that the resulting graph is planar and connected and shorter edges are more likely to appear.
 This procedure allows to mimic real transportation networks~\citep{daskin1993genrand2}.
 More precisely, we first compute a minimum cost spanning tree based on the weights $\{w_{ij}=\|u_i-u_j\|_2^{-2}\}$ to ensure the graph is connected.
-Then, we iteratively select $m-n+1$ additional edges following the probability distribution $p_{ij}=\frac{w_{ij}}{\sum_{\{i',j'\}}w_{i'j'}}$ for each $i\neq j \in V$ while ensuring the resulting graph is planar.
-The length $l_{ij}$ of each edge $\{i,j\}\in E$ is then given by $\|u_i-u_j\|_2$ and the the distance between every pair of vertices is given by the shortest path between them in $G$.
-For each $i\in V$, we finally define $\U_i$ as the $\NU$ vertices that are closest to $i$.
+Then, we iteratively select $m-n+1$ additional edges following the probability distribution $Prob_{ij}=\frac{w_{ij}}{\sum_{\{i',j'\}}w_{i'j'}}$ for each $i\neq j \in \VV$ while ensuring the resulting graph is planar.
+The length $l_{ij}$ of each edge $\{i,j\}\in \EE$ is then given by $\|u_i-u_j\|_2$ and the the distance between every pair of vertices is given by the shortest path between them in $G$.
+For each $i\in\VV$, we define $\U_i$ as the $\NU$ vertices that are closest to $i$.
+Finally, $I$ is defined as a random subset of $\VV$ such that $\U_i\cap \U_{i'}=\emptyset$ for each $i,i'\in I$ and $J=\VV\setminus I$.
+Following the above procedure, we create 2 random instances for each choice of parameters $n, m, \sigma$ and $\card{I}$, leading to 486 instances.